-INTERVAL largest\qualifier(n) TO smallest\qualifier
+INTERVAL largest qualifier(n) TO smallest qualifier

-Here the largest qualifier and smallest qualifier keywords are taken from one of the two INTERVAL classes, as shown in Table 2-5 on page 2-19.
+Here the largest_qualifier and smallest_qualifier keywords are taken from one of the two INTERVAL classes, as shown in the table Table 2-6 on page 2-20.

-If SECOND (or a larger time unit) is the largest\qualifier, the declaration of an INTERVAL data type can optionally specify $n_i$ , the precision of the largest time unit (for n ranging from 1 to 9); this is not a feature of DATETIME data types.
+If SECOND (or a larger time unit) is the largest_qualifier, the declaration of an INTERVAL data type can optionally specify n_i , the precision of the largest time unit (for n ranging from 1 to 9); this is not a feature of DATETIME data types.

-If smallest\qualifier is FRACTION, you can also specify a scale in the range from 1 to 5.
+If smallest_qualifier is FRACTION, you can also specify a scale in the range from 1 to 5.
 For FRACTION TO FRACTION qualifiers, the upper limit of n is 5, rather than 9.
 There are two incommensurable classes of INTERVAL data types:

-- Those with a smallest\qualifier larger than DAY - Those with a largest\qualifier smaller than MONTH
+- Those with a smallest_qualifier larger than DAY - Those with a largest_qualifier smaller than MONTH

-Table 2-5.
+Table 2-6.
 Interval Classes

 Interval Class Time Units Valid Entry

 YEAR-MONTH INTERVAL YEAR A number of years

-MONTH A number of months
+YEAR-MONTH INTERVAL MONTH A number of months

 DAY-TIME INTERVAL DAY A number of days

-HOUR A number of hours
+DAY-TIME INTERVAL HOUR A number of hours

-MINUTE A number of minutes
+DAY-TIME INTERVAL MINUTE A number of minutes

-SECOND A number of seconds
+DAY-TIME INTERVAL SECOND A number of seconds

-FRACTION A decimal fraction of a second, with up to 5 digits.
+DAY-TIME INTERVAL FRACTION A decimal fraction of a second, with up to 5 digits.
 The default scale is 3 digits (thousandth of a second).
-To specify a non-default scale, write FRACTION( $n$ ), where $1 \le n \le 5$ .
+To specify a non-default scale, write FRACTION(n), where $1 \le n \le 5$.